 It doesn’t matter how old you are, how big or small your body is or whether you’re male or female.
 There’s a yoga mat waiting with your name on it.
 You don’t need to be flexible, fit or strong to start.
 That comes as a consequence of practicing yoga; it’s not a prerequisite.
 In everyday life, there’s a tendency to compare your body and its capabilities with that of others, but yoga isn’t about the ego.
-I encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
+We encourage you to remain focused on your own practice and to let go of any self-judgement or frustration.
 Just accept where you are in that moment.
 Your strength, flexibility and balance will grow week by week, at your own pace, without you even realising it.

 What to expect

-The pace of all of my classes is steady; you'll never be rushed and you can rest at any time.
+The pace of all of our classes is steady; you'll never be rushed and you can rest at any time.
 We believe that it’s more important to give yourself time to find the right position and feel what is happening in your body, rather than moving super-fast and losing the connection and alignment.
 A steady, mindful practice can be challenging because holding postures requires muscle strength and mental focus.

-I teach with a strong focus on alignment and precision through giving clear alignment queues and will adjust you to ensure that you are safely in the correct position, if you’d like me to.
-The class environment is open, non-competitive and supportive; I am highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.
+We teach with a strong focus on alignment and precision through giving clear alignment queues and will adjust you to ensure that you are safely in the correct position, if you’d like us to.
+The class environment is open, non-competitive and supportive; we are highly aware of each individual’s physical and mental needs and remain attentive to this throughout, no matter whether you’re working with injury, pain, illness or stress.

 See you on the mat!